wakululuu/tp/docs/DeveloperGuide.md

 2. McScheduler shows a list of shifts.
 3. User requests to list workers.
 4. McScheduler shows a list of workers.
-5. User requests to assign worker at a specific position on the workers' list to a shift on a specific position on the shifts' list.
+5. User requests to assign worker at a specific position on the workers' list to a shift at a specific position on the shifts' list.
 6. McScheduler assigns specified worker to specified shift.

    Use case ends.